aio-libs/aiohttp/docs/web_reference.rst

       Stop handling all registered sites and cleanup used resources.

    .. method:: serve_forever()
+      :async:

       Wait forever.
-Cancellation of serve_forever task causes the runner to be closed.
-      This method can be called only if the runner is already initialized.
+Make sure to call :meth:`setup` prior calling this method.
-      Only one serve_forever task can exist per one runner object.
+      Only one :meth:`serve_forever` task is allowed per one runner object.

 .. class:: AppRunner(app, *, handle_signals=False, **kwargs)